Shaktal/any_iterator/any_iterator.md

 ### Allocation
 It is worth noting that as with any type-erased mechanism, allocation is often needed (the existance of a small-buffer optimization can help to mitigate this, but never remove it).

-Following the example given by removal of the `std::allocator_arg_t` constructors for `std::function` we have not included them for `std::any_iterator`.
+Following the example given by removal of the `std::allocator_arg_t` constructors for `std::function` and their lack of inclusion in `std::any`, we have not included them for `std::any_iterator`.

 ### User Defined Types
 Whilst I anticipate that most use-cases will be satisfied with the existing `any_iterator` which is fully compatible with the STL iterator categories, there are projects which extend, or use different iterator categories.
 For these projects (such as Boost.Iterator), it would be a valid customization point for them to specialize the `std::any_iterator` class for their iterator category as it would be a UDT.